rubys/bootstrap/bylaws.md

 - e) At the time of any election of Directors where the number of Platinum Directors is two or greater, the Technical Steering Committee shall designate a representative to the Board of Directors in accordance with Section 5.4(b) below, which representative shall automatically be a member of the Board (the "TSC Director").
-Initially the Node.js Foundation will start with one top level project, however, the Board of Directors may in the future approve the creation of one or more additional top level projects relevant to the Node.js community.
+Initially the Node.js $FOUNDATION will start with one top level project, however, the Board of Directors may in the future approve the creation of one or more additional top level projects relevant to the Node.js community.
 As additional top level projects are approved, the Board shall determine an appropriate model for representing the